EURO GOVT-Bunds hit 6-week low, break chart support levels

 “It’s a question of a return to reality in September.
 There’s still a big job to be done in terms of making the marketplace feel more secure over where EMU (economic and monetary union) is going,” said Padhraic Garvey, strategist at ING in Amsterdam.

-“The market will conclude that for Spain to ask for a bailout, there will need to be market pressure beforehand,” said Peter Chatwell, strategist at Credit Agricole in London.

-That pressure was likely to play out in 10-year debt rather than at the short end, where such fears are usually expressed, because ECB support will be focused on bonds with low maturities, Chatwell said.
+Debt issued by Spain and Italy, the bellwether of sentiment towards the region’s struggling sovereigns, held at elevated levels, but was calmed by the prospect of ECB intervention.

 Further information on the ECB’s plans could emerge at its Sept.
-6 policy meeting.
-The market is also eagerly awaiting a German constitutional court ruling on the validity of the euro zone’s new bailout fund on Sept.
-12.
+6 policy meeting, and a German constitutional court ruling on the validity of the euro zone’s new bailout fund on Sept.
+12 was also highly anticipated by market players.

 “I’d love to believe that this is the beginning of the end of the crisis... but it’s hard to come to that conclusion,” Garvey said.